percona/percona-monitoring-plugins/docs/cacti/mysql-templates.rst

 .. image:: images/mysql_mysql_query_response_time.png

-The MySQL Query Response Time (Microseconds) graph displays a histogram of the `query response time distribution available in Percona Server
+The MySQL Query Response Time (Microseconds) graph displays a histogram of the `query response time distribution available in Percona Server 5.1/5.5 only
 <http://www.percona.com/docs/wiki/percona-server:features:response_time_distribution>`_.
 Because the time units are user-configurable, exact unit labels are not displayed; rather, the graph simply shows the values.
 There are 14 time units